 This angle is the view from the door.

 A new desk to hold my computer was the most critical change needed.
-The old mission style table had no drawers and snagged my clothes often with its rough edges.
-Another change that lightened this room was to remove a table from in front of the window.
-I admit to having some difficulty with letting things flow like a river in my home decor.
+The old mission-style table had no drawers and snagged my clothes often with its rough edges.
+Another change that lightened this room was removing a table in front of the window.
+I admit to having difficulty letting things flow like a river in my home decor.
 New additions were coming in, but not enough was flowing out.

 The dining area remains much the same.
 However, I did remove several items to give the space a lighter feel.
-This view is turning from the dining area to the stair wall.
+This view turns from the dining area to the stair wall.

-The dark, heavy table that was previously under the oversize Hudson River style painting is now being used upstairs as my makeup table.
-I added the Art Deco style small mirrored chest to the back of the sofa.
-Mirrored surfaces, straight legs, glass tables, and unframed canvases all serve to lighten up and modernize spaces.
+The dark, heavy table that was previously under the oversized Hudson River style painting is now used upstairs as my makeup table.
+I added the small mirrored art Deco-style chest to the sofa’s back.
+Mirrored surfaces, straight legs, glass tables, and unframed canvases all lighten up and modernize spaces.
 I studied hundreds of Architectural Digest articles before making these changes.